Definition of 'spokesman'

 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Last night her spokesman declined to comment.
 The Sun (2009)Her spokesman last night declined to comment.
 The Sun (2016)His official spokesman declined to comment.
 Times, Sunday Times (2011)His spokesman has declined to comment.
 The Sun (2014)But a Tory spokesman insisted the changes allowed information to be accessed more easily.
 The Sun (2013)His official spokesman last night all but gave MPs the green light to vote against.
 The Sun (2011)A spokesman for the group confirmed the fight but added that thankfully no one was injured.
 The Sun (2010)A spokesman refused to confirm if he had a future on their board.
 Times, Sunday Times (2008)A spokesman confirmed that the complaint was upheld.
 Times, Sunday Times (2010)But asked if any cups were stolen, a club spokesman confirms nobody managed to get into the canteen.
-The Sun (2016)A hospital spokesman added that no details would be given about the operation or how the twins were joined.
-Times, Sunday Times (2010)A spokesman for the group said anyone who had been affected would have money credited back to their accounts.
+The Sun (2016)A spokesman for the group said anyone who had been affected would have money credited back to their accounts.
 The Sun (2015)Her spokesman confirmed the engagement.
 The Sun (2012)They contacted us,' the spokesman insisted.
 Times, Sunday Times (2007)The spokesman added: 'What the leaflet says is which do you find most offensive?
 Times, Sunday Times (2006)His spokesman insisted: 'They could still be sold.
 The Sun (2012)The spokesman added: 'This can happen to anyone.
 Times, Sunday Times (2012)The spokesman added: 'There were a large number of people present and it will take some time to resolve the investigation.
 The Sun (2007)After much pressing a spokesman would say only that petrol and diesel would be distributed via'a specialist supply chain network of depots '.
 Times, Sunday Times (2006)A Taleban spokesman denied the group 's responsibility.
 Times, Sunday Times (2008)A spokesman for the group said: 'We are confident any remaining problems can be resolved.
 The Sun (2013)A union spokesman said officials 'were shocked and not minded to accept the position '.
 The Sun (2012)A spokesman insisted: 'Our sponsorship and hospitality budgets have been hugely cut back.
 The Sun (2011)

 Trends of 'spokesman'